luiarthur/statorial/docs/_varinf/python/LinReg.md

 of the library is to accumulate gradients. `loss.backward()` signals the gradient computation. `optimzier.step()` signals the modification of the (variational) parameters based on the gradients.

 I print out statements to show the progression of the model fitting.
-As you can see, it takes only a few second to get descent results.
+As you can see, it takes only a few second to get decent results.

 ```python